sophialyj/system-design-primer/README.md

 * A single load balancer is a **single point of failure**, configuring multiple load balancers further increases complexity.

 Load Balancer
-DNS Round Robin (rarely used): clients get a randomly-ordered list of IP addresses.
+DNS Round Robin (rarely used, 1->2->3->...->n): clients get a randomly-ordered list of IP addresses.
 pros: easy to implement and free
-cons: hard to control and not responsive, since DNS cache needs time to expire L3/L4 Load Balancer: traffic is routed by IP address and port.
+cons: hard to control and not responsive, since DNS cache needs time to expire (Too much load onto certain servers) L3/L4 Load Balancer: traffic is routed by IP address and port.
 L3 is network layer (IP).
 L4 is session layer (TCP).
 pros: better granularity, simple, responsive
 L7 Load Balancer: traffic is routed by what is inside the HTTP protocol.
 L7 is application layer (HTTP).

+Storing session.
+Session stickyness (shared storage, cookie - finite size, id of the server - cons: the ip of the server might change, privacy.
+Store big number and let the load balancer remember/figure out what the ip adress.).
+The same person is sent to the same session in a period of time. cookie Thinking about shopping cart
+Shared State.
+Sacrifice redundancy.
+RAID0(Two identical hardrives, seqentially write to mechanical hardrive, increase speed)/RAID1(Mirror data, write to both places, provide redundancy)/RAID10(combination of 0 and 1)/RAID5(3-5 drives, only 1 for redundancy)/RAID6(Any two drives can die)...
+Redundant Array of Inexpensive Disks or Drives . --> decrease the probability of down time

 ### Source(s) and further reading